hms-dbmi/pic-sure-all-in-one/README.md

 sudo ./stop-jenkins.sh

-Any time you wish to update the system in any way you will need to run the start-jenkins.sh script.
+Any time you wish to update the system in any way you will need to run the update-jenkins.sh script.
 You should always stop Jenkins using the stop-jenkins.sh script when you are done to prevent unauthorized access as Jenkins effectively has root privileges on your server.

 To start or stop PIC-SURE use the "Start PIC-SURE" and "Stop PIC-SURE" jobs.